Rainy Day activities that don’t cost a cent

 This isn’t something that will happen overnight, but it is a perfect rainy day activity.
 It takes a few days or sometimes even weeks, but think of it as a fun science experiment!

 Making them couldn’t be easier; next time you have boiled eggs for breakfast, carefully peel the eggs and save the shells.
 Give them a very gentle rinse to make sure all traces of egg have been removed.
-Then get your children to draw funny faces onto the empty egg shells, using pens, paints and stickers.
+Then get your children to draw funny faces onto the empty egg shells, using pens, paints, and stickers.
 Give them the empty egg carton to support the egg shells.

 All kids (and some adults.
 I plead the fifth) love play dough.
-Even though you’ll be picking bits of neon paste from the carpet for several days afterwards, play dough is an easy crowd pleaser that can be whipped up with ingredients from your own pantry.
+Even though you’ll be picking bits of neon paste from the carpet for several days afterward, play dough is an easy crowd pleaser that can be whipped up with ingredients from your own pantry.
 I always lay some newspaper down or an old blanket.
 Here’s an awesome play dough recipe that I use:

 - 3 cups of flour